afska/gba-link-connection/docs/wireless_adapter.md

 *   The data to be broadcast out to all adapters.
 Examples of use include the union room, broadcasting game name and username in download play, and the username in direct multiplayer in Pokémon.

-⚠️ This is the command used to start a server.
+💻 This is the first command used to start a server.
 The 6 parameters are the ASCII characters of the game and user name, plus some bytes indicating whether the server should appear in the Download Play list or not.
 Here's a byte by byte explanation:

 [![Image without alt text or caption](img/broadcast.png)](img/broadcast.png)

 (if you read from right to left, it says `ICE CLIMBER` - `NINTENDO`)

+🆔 The **Game ID** is what games use to avoid listing servers from another game.
+This is done on the software layer (GBA), the adapter does not enforce this in any way, nor does gba-link-connection.

 #### StartHost - `0x19`